San Francisco Art Institute: Closure

 The San Francisco Art Institute in December 2024.

-Due to financial mismanagement, declining enrollment, high real estate costs, and a reliance on income from campus property rentals, which was affected by the COVID-19 pandemic, the school announced on March 23, 2020, that it would stop accepting new students for the following fall semester.
-The institute marked its 149th birthday on Thursday, March 26, 2020, shortly after failed merger talks.
+Due to long-term financial mismanagement, declining enrollment, high real estate costs, and reliance on income from campus property rentals—which was affected by the COVID-19 pandemic—SFAI's financial crisis worsened amid debt from a $19.7 million bank loan for the ill-conceived expansion and renovation of a second campus at Fort Mason, a property the school had secured with a sixty-year lease in 2015.
+Unable to meet fundraising goals, SFAI announced on March 23, 2020, that it would stop accepting new students for the following fall semester, marking its 149th birthday three days later, on Thursday, March 26, 2020.

-They briefly announced the cancellation of the fall 2020 semester before reversing their decision and allowing for online and offline classes through the 2020–21 school year.
+Briefly SFAI announced the cancellation of the fall 2020 semester before reversing their decision and allowing for online and offline classes through the 2020–21 school year.
 In July 2020, after securing $4 million in donations, the board and administration announced an agreement had been reached to retain all tenured faculty for the coming academic year, resulting in the continuation of courses for the following academic year and the reinstatement of the degree program for those within a year of graduation.

-In February 2022 the University of San Francisco and SFAI announced that they were studying an acquisition of SFAI by USF; however USF backed out of the deal in July.
-SFAI ceased its degree programs but announced it would remain as "a nonprofit organization to protect its name, archives, and legacy".
-On July 16, 2022, the school closed permanently.
+In October 2020, a temporary solution occurred when the Regents of the University of California—which owned the land beneath the school's Russian Hill campus—agreed to purchase its $19.7 million debt from a private bank, preventing the foreclosure on SFAI's 800 Chestnut campus and turning the Regents into the school's landlord, with a rent-to-own six-year repayment structure designed to help SFAI recover.

+In January 2021, in an attempt to find more funds to keep the school afloat, the SFAI Board of Trustees hatched a plan to sell the 1931 Diego Rivera mural, The Making of a Fresco Showing the Building of a City, valued at $50 million, to Star Wars filmmaker George Lucas for his Lucas Museum of Narrative Art in Los Angeles.
+After objections from alumni, staff, faculty, and community members, the plan was thwarted by the San Francisco Board of Supervisors, who unanimously voted to designate the mural a city landmark.
+While a sale was technically still possible, the status meant the mural could not be removed or significantly altered without the city’s Historic Preservation Commission's approval.